georgalis/pub/know/ProOps/README.md

 ## Proceeding Operations Framework Documentation and Change Control

-The components section below is the entry point for operational documentation and change control.
+The components section below
+is the entry point for operational documentation, code and change control.
-The [framework](framework.md) is a four phase model, with each phase divided into three scopes for broader, middle and finer details.
+The [framework](framework.md) is a four phase, continuous feed forward, development model.
+Each phase is divided into three scopes, for broader, middle and finer details.
 Each phase orients the next with inputs.
 Direction is taken from the prior phase and calibration is from the phase two steps away.
-The development process is a continuous four step loop, from phase to phase.
-The phases are Risk Analysis, Design Plan, Implementation Execution and Quality Check.
+The phases are Risk analysis, Design plan, Execution implementation and Check quality.
-They loop in that order, from any starting point.
-The following handoffs make the cycle.
+The following handoffs characterize the feed forward loop cycle.

 * Executions     are evaluated by quality checks which indicate if the design plan    addresses the risks analysis.
 * Quality checks are evaluated by risk analysis  which indicate if the executions     addresses the design plan.